 You wouldn’t imagine that a shrub that could be grown as a hedge could also live quite happily in a pot.
 Photinia Red Robins are one of those versatile plants that are equally beautiful both tall and small, with an attractive display of copper colour leaves (new growth) against a green backdrop of older leaves.

 The combination is just lovely.
-In our how to grow and care guide, we’ll chat about the hybrid Photinia Red Robin, how to propagate your own shrub from cuttings, pests and diseases that affect this plant, and some frequently asked questions.
+In our how to grow and care guide, we’ll chat about the hybrid Photinia Red Robins, how to propagate your own shrub from cuttings, pests and diseases that affect this plant, and some frequently asked questions.

-Introducing Photinia Red Robin
+Introducing Photinia Red Robins

 While this shrub does also produce flowers, the floral display has nothing on the red leaves that completely outshine them.
 This is why it’s considered the most popular cultivar of all the Photinia varieties.
 (See more Photinia varieties here).
 It’s even earned an award from the Royal Horticultural Society.

 The Photinia Red Robin earned its name because of the red tipped leaves that appear in springtime.
 Maybe part of the name inspiration was even a bird by the same name.

 The Photinia family includes shrubs from Asia and North America.
 These evergreen plants are grown because of their beautiful coloured leaves and there are many hybrids available, like the Red Robin.
 This hybrid’s family roots can be traced back to Japan.

 The new leaves of this shrub start off in a copper red colour and later become dark green as the growth establishes itself.
 The flowers that appear in spring are a cream white and after them comes a red fruit.

 Poisonous for pets: